Jeep Compass: Models

-The three basic models of Compass in the U.S. are Sport, Latitude, and Limited.
+The three basic models of Compass in the U.S are Sport, Latitude, and Limited.

 The Sport serves as the base model.
 It includes features such as seventeen-inch alloy wheels, an AM/FM stereo with single-disc CD player and four speakers, a heater, cloth seating surfaces, and manual, roll-up windows and manual door locks.
 Features such as power windows and door locks, a seven-speaker Boston Acoustics premium sound system with a 368-watt external amplifier, and air conditioning are options.
-The 2014-2016 Jeep Compass Sport and Sport SE, The Electronic Vehicle Information Center (EVIC) does not come as standard equipment.
+The 2014-2016 Jeep Compass Sport and Sport SE, the Electronic Vehicle Information Center (EVIC) does not come as standard equipment.
 An EVIC gives the user information such as gas mileage, number of miles to empty, service intervals, tire pressure, etc.

 The Latitude is the midrange model.
 It added features onto the Sport, such as air conditioning, keyless entry, a security system, and power windows and door locks.
 The EVIC comes as an optional component with the security and cargo convenience package.
 This option comes with an alarm, tonneau cover, tire pressure monitoring display, garage door opener, and an electronic vehicle information center.
 The model became available in 2011.

 The Limited is the top-of-the-line model.
 It added features such as leather-trimmed seats, had an available sunroof, and remote starter.

 A 70th Anniversary Edition was based on the Sport model.
 It added air conditioning, unique leather-trimmed seats, unique alloy wheels, a sunroof, side-impact airbags, a seven-speaker Boston Acoustics premium sound system with a 368-watt external amplifier, power windows and door locks, keyless entry, and a security alarm.
 This special edition model was only offered in 2011 to celebrate Jeep's 70th anniversary.
-All Jeep models for 2011 only offered a 70th Anniversary Edition model (Compass, Patriot, Wrangler, Wrangler Unlimited, Liberty, and the Grand Cherokee).
+All Jeep models for 2011 only offered a 70th Anniversary Edition model (Compass, Patriot, Wrangler, Wrangler Unlimited, Liberty, and Grand Cherokee).

 An Altitude Edition model was made available in 2012.
 It was based upon the Latitude model and added black-painted alloy wheels, leather-trimmed seats, a sunroof, and a Boston Acoustics premium sound system with a 368-watt external amplifier.
-The Altitude package was available on the Jeep Grand Cherokee only at first, but then was available on the Compass, Patriot, Wrangler, and Wrangler Unlimited as well.
+The Altitude package was available on the Jeep Grand Cherokee only at first, but then it was available on the Compass, Patriot, Wrangler, and Wrangler Unlimited as well.
 All models except the Jeep Grand Cherokee dropped this model (the Grand Cherokee model continued to offer this model for the 2013 model year).
 The Altitude name was chosen in a contest to name a Grand Cherokee concept car.
 Because of the Altitude's popularity, Jeep decided to offer it on all models except for the Jeep Liberty, which had been discontinued.

-The Jeep Patriot and first generation Jeep Compass were phased out during the 2016 model year, replaced by a single redesigned Compass SUV that FCA debuted in late 2016.
+The Jeep Patriot and first-generation Jeep Compass were phased out during the 2016 model year, replaced by a single redesigned Compass SUV that FCA debuted in late 2016.